atlassubbed/atlas-query-stream/README.md

 #### query order

-If you're running multiple queries (e.g. `new QueryStream(...queries)`), the order in which they and their subqueries run is set to alternate.
-This is to avoid using `unshift`.
-If you are running multiple queries, make sure your queries are pure and do not depend on each other.
+If you're running multiple queries (e.g. `new QueryStream(...queries)`), make sure your queries are pure and do not depend on each other.
+This means that code inside query `A` should not talk to code inside query `B` where `stream = new QueryStream(A, B)`.
+Of course, it's perfectly fine for `A` and `B` to store information across their own closures (e.g. for nested queries).

 #### malformatted html